Fractional weighted Sobolev spaces associated to the Riesz fractional gradient: Preliminaries

 An important class of operators given by singular integral are the Calder\'on-Zymgund operators.
 They are very related to the theory of weighted Lebesgue spaces and the will play a key role in our work.
 We recall the main definitions and some crucial results.\\

 We say that a linear operator $T$ is a \textit{Calder\'on-Zygmund operator} if there exists a kernel $K:\R^n\times \R^n\setminus\{(x,x):x\in \R^n\}\to \R$, such that for all $\varphi\in C_c^\infty(\R^n)$ and $x\not \in \operatorname{supp}f$, with the kernel satisfying that and that for some $\varepsilon>0$, for every $h\in \R^n$ such that $2|h|\leq |x-y|$.
-This type of operators satisfy that for every $1<p<\infty$ and $w\in A_p$, $T:L_w^p(\R^n)\to L^p_w(\R^n)$ continuosly (see \cite[Theorem 7.11]{duandikoetxea2001}).
-Indeed, we have the following result concerning the weighted $L^p$-boundness of many important operators which also characterices the class $A_p$ (see \cite[Theorem 1.1]{Cruz-uribe2011}). \begin{Teor} Let $1<p<\infty$, $w$ a weight and let $T$ denote the Hardy-Littlewood maximal operator, the Hilbert transform or the Riesz transform.
+This type of operators satisfy that for every $1<p<\infty$ and $w\in A_p$, $T:L_w^p(\R^n)\to L^p_w(\R^n)$ continuously (see \cite[Theorem 7.11]{duandikoetxea2001}).
+Indeed, we have the following result concerning the weighted $L^p$-boundedness of many important operators which also characterices the class $A_p$ (see \cite[Theorem 1.1]{Cruz-uribe2011}). \begin{Teor} Let $1<p<\infty$, $w$ a weight and let $T$ denote the Hardy-Littlewood maximal operator, the Hilbert transform or the Riesz transform.
 Then, $w\in A_p$ if and only if for some positive constant $C$ no depending on $f$.
-More generally, this result holds for any operator given as a convolution with a sufficiently smooth kernel. \end{Teor} The sufficiency of the $A_p$ weights to the boundedness of Calder\'on-Zymgund operators, which is the result which we will require, is due to Coiffman and Fefferman \cite{coifmanfefferman1974}.\\ A standard procedure to prove that an operator $T$ is a Calder´on-Zygmund singular integral operator is by means of the so called Mikhlin-H¨ormander multiplier theorem. \begin{Teor} {\normalfont \bfseries {[H\"ormander-Mihlin Multiplier Theorem]}} Let $m\in C^n\left(\R^n\setminus\{0\}\right)$ such that for some positive constant $C>0$.
-Then, for any $1<p<\infty$, we have that the convolution operator extends to a bounded operator from $L^p(\Omega)\to L^p(\Omega)$, where $\Omega\subseteq \R^n$ is an open set. \end{Teor} This multiplier theorem also holds for weighted Lebesgue spaces, as it was proven by Garc\'ia-Cueva and Rubio de Francia in \cite[Theorem 3.9, pp.418]{garcia1985weighted}: \begin{Teor} {\normalfont \bfseries {[H\"ormander-Mihlin Multiplier Theorem with Weights]}} Let $m\in C^n\left(\R^n\setminus\{0\}\right)$ such that for some positive constant $C>0$.
-Then, for any $1<p<\infty$ and $w\in A_p$, we have that the convolution operator extends to a bounded operator from $L^p_w(\Omega)\to L^p_w(\Omega)$, where $\Omega\subseteq \R^n$ is an open set.
-Here, $\check{m}$ denotes the inverse Fourier transform of $m$. \end{Teor}
+More generally, this result holds for any operator given as a convolution with a sufficiently smooth kernel. \end{Teor} The sufficiency of the $A_p$ weights to the boundedness of Calder\'on-Zymgund operators, which is the result which we will require, is due to Coiffman and Fefferman \cite{coifmanfefferman1974}.\\ A standard procedure to prove that an operator $T$ is a Calder\'on-Zygmund singular integral operator is by means of the so called H\"ormander-Mihlin multiplier theorem. \begin{Teor} {\normalfont \bfseries {[H\"ormander-Mihlin Multiplier Theorem]}} Let $m\in C^n\left(\R^n\setminus\{0\}\right)$ such that for some positive constant $C>0$.
+Then, for any $1<p<\infty$, we have that the convolution operator extends to a bounded operator from $L^p(\Omega)\to L^p(\Omega)$, where $\Omega\subseteq \R^n$ is an open set.
+Here, $\check{m}$ denotes the inverse Fourier transform of $m$. \end{Teor} This multiplier theorem also holds for weighted Lebesgue spaces, as it was proven by Garc\'ia-Cueva and Rubio de Francia in \cite[Theorem 3.9, pp.418]{garcia1985weighted}: \begin{Teor} {\normalfont \bfseries {[H\"ormander-Mihlin Multiplier Theorem with Weights]}} Let $m\in C^n\left(\R^n\setminus\{0\}\right)$ such that for some positive constant $C>0$.
+Then, for any $1<p<\infty$ and $w\in A_p$, we have that the convolution operator extends to a bounded operator from $L^p_w(\Omega)\to L^p_w(\Omega)$, where $\Omega\subseteq \R^n$ is an open set. \end{Teor}